 Limitations And Risks To Consider

-Certain limitations and risks may arise from using power of attorney financial forms.
+Certain limitations and risks may arise from using the power of attorney financial forms.
 Although these forms grant significant authority to an agent, they also expose the principal to potential vulnerabilities if not managed properly.
 Recognizing and addressing these risks is essential to protect financial interests.

 - Risk of Abuse: Agents granted financial authority could exploit their access to funds or misuse their powers.
 For example, an agent may make unauthorized withdrawals or inappropriate investment decisions.
 Choosing a trustworthy agent minimizes this risk.